dap-ps/discover/README.md

 #### Running unit tests

-Use `embark test`
+Use `./node_modules/.bin/embark test`

-Will compile your contracts, with hot-reloading, and let you test them locally to your heart's content.
+To test a specific smart contract you can use `./node_modules/.bin/embark test test/Discover_spec.js`.

 #### Running slither

-`slither . --exclude naming-convention --filter-paths token `
+`slither . --exclude naming-convention --filter-paths token`

-Make sure you get TrailofBits' [latest static analysis tool](https://securityonline.info/slither/), and do your own static analysis on the relevant contracts that will be deployed for Discover.
+Make sure you get TrailofBits' [latest static analysis tool](https://securityonline.info/slither/), and do your own static analysis on the relevant contracts that you are working on.